• Skip to primary navigation

 Top tips:

-• You can make these chocolate oats in either a large mason jar or storage container with a lid.
+• You can make these oats in either a large mason jar or storage container with a lid.

 • This makes a large serving of overnight oats.
 If you prefer a smaller serving you can cut the recipe in half.